aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-vba-macros/modify-vba-macros/_index.md

 ---
-title: Modify Vba Macros
+title: Modify Vba Macros Of A Word Document
-linktitle: Modify Vba Macros
+linktitle: Modify Vba Macros Of A Word Document
 second_title: Aspose.Words for .NET API Reference
 description: In this tutorial, learn how to edit VBA macros of a Word document with Aspose.Words for .NET.
 type: docs